duld/udemy_webdevbootcamp/notes.md

 | EDIT    | /dogs/:id/edit |  GET | Show edit form for one dog                 |
 | UPDATE  | /dogs/:id      | PUT  | Update a particular dog, redirect somewhere|
 | DESTROY | /dogs/:id      |DELETE| Delete a particular dog, redirect somewhere|

+### Intro to Associations
+An 'association' is just a description of how data realtes to one another.
+There are a few type of relationships, one:one, one:many and many:many.
+An example would be that an Home has only one valid Address, but it can contain may objects, and residents.
+Each resident has their own property but the same home address.

+#### Associations in MongoDB
+Two popular ways of implementing associations in MongoDB are through Embedding Data and Referencing Data.

+### Embedded Data